How different design elements in 3D Renderings appeal to your prospective clients

 Diagonal lines

-If your client is hesitant to use diagonal lines on their walls but wants to incorporate them in their home, consider featuring wall paintings with diagonal lines in your 3D renderings.
+If your prospective client prefers not to use diagonal lines on their walls but still wishes to incorporate this dynamic element at home, consider incorporating wall paintings with diagonal lines into your 3D renderings.
+This can be an effective way to introduce the desired energy and visual interest without making permanent changes to the space.

 Roman arch